devjoes/secret-sealer/README.md

     mkdir -p ~/.config/kustomize/plugin/devjoes/v1/secretsealer/
     go build -buildmode plugin -o ~/.config/kustomize/plugin/devjoes/v1/secretsealer/SecretSealer.so ./SecretSealer.go

 There is a Docker image [here](https://hub.docker.com/r/joeshearn/secret-sealer).
-You can either run this as it is, use it as a base image or copy the relevant files out of it using COPY --from=joeshearn/secret-sealer .
+You can either run this as it is, use it as a base image or copy the relevant files out of it like this:

+    FROM alpine:latest
+    COPY --from=joeshearn/secret-sealer /bin/kustomize /bin/kustomize
+    COPY --from=joeshearn/secret-sealer /root/.config/kustomize/plugin/devjoes/v1/secretsealer/SecretSealer.so /root/.config/kustomize/plugin/devjoes/v1/secretsealer/SecretSealer.so